orassayag/crawler/INSTRUCTIONS.md

 located on the root (/sources/engine + /sources/page).

 IS_DROP_COLLECTION:
-If true, before each start of the crawling process, the database will be dropped (deleted) automatically.
-If false, no action will be taken related to the database in the beginning.
+If true, before each start of the crawling process, the Mongo database will be dropped (deleted) automatically.
+If false, no action will be taken related to the Mongo database in the beginning.

 GOAL_TYPE:
 The options are EMAIL_ADDRESSES / MINUTES / LINKS.
 EMAIL_ADDRESSES - Saved email addresses
-in the database, not total or filtered or other category.
+in the Mongo database, not total or filtered or other category.
 MINUTES - Total minutes from the start of the application.
 LINKS - Total crawl links, not total links, or filtered links.

 GOAL_VALUE: